IntesysOpenway/openway-tasklist/README.md

 *  opportunity to configure custom columns for every workflow or task type
 *  opportunity to select and complete multiple tasks of the same type

+The Addon is developed for Alfresco Community Edition 4.2.e or more, Alfresco Community Edition 5.1.g.

 Installing
 -----------